cocos/cocos-docs/en/getting-started/install/index.md

 <https://auth.cocos.com/#/sign_up/register?language=en>

-Once you've registered, you can go back to the Cocos Dashboard login screen and complete your login!
+Once registered, return to the Cocos Dashboard login screen and complete your login!
 After verifying your identity, we'll be in the Dashboard interface.
-In all cases, except for manual logout or expired login information, you will be automatically logged in with the information saved in your local session.
+In all cases, except for manual log out or expired login information, future logins will automatically occur with the saved information in the local session.